vercel/next.js/docs/basic-features/data-fetching/overview.md

 ---
-description: 'Data fetching in Next.js allows you to render your content in different ways, depending on your applications use case.
-These include pre-rendering with server-side rendering or static-site generation, and incremental static regeneration.
+description: 'Next.js allows you to fetch data in multiple ways, with pre-rendering, server-side rendering or static-site generation, and incremental static regeneration.
 Learn how to manage your application data in Next.js.'
 ---

 # Data Fetching Overview